10 Trends that Will Shape the Jewelry E-Commerce Industry in 2020

 According to Ovum, an independent analyst and consultancy firm in London, the road towards a sparkling e-commerce future is going to be extra-competitive.
 Instant gratification will mean more than what it does now by 2026.
 This evolving demand would require the meaning of instant gratification to extend to a seamless online shopping experience across all connected devices.
 This extension must not compromise quality, convenience, and immediacy.
 As such, most of the trends are focused on technological improvements.
 Here it goes!

-1. Augmented Reality (AR) will be a sales-boosting tool
+1. Augmented Reality (AR) as a sales-boosting tool

 AR is far different from Virtual Reality (VR), which offers more immersive digital environments compared to the former’s typical view of reality enhances by digitally-generated information or graphics.
 Given this description, Ovum predicts that AR will be a strong driver for e-commerce and this prediction also extends to jewelry e-commerce.

-There are many reasons why AR will be a sales-boosting tool in the coming year.
-Primarily though, it responds to the consumers demand we previously mentioned, which is the need to close the gap between what they see and what they receive when they order.
+There are many reasons why AR will be a sales-boosting tool.
+Primarily though, it responds to the consumers’ demand we previously mentioned, which is the need to close the gap between what they see and what they receive when they order.
 By blurring this boundary, experts believe a reduction in product returns and an improvement in online shopping and in-store shopping experience.
 For example, Tissot, a Swiss watchmaker, uses AR technology window displays that allow consumers to try on a 3D model of the brand’s watches.
 Such AR window display installation has said to be stimulating interest, attracting consumers to go to the store, which resulted in an 85% increase in sales in one of its branches.

 There are several ways to incorporate AR into your jewelry business such as the following: